-- d.
-Given directly to the parent/guardian at pickup at the end of the day. - C. Sleeping - 1.
-Sleeping routines meet the individual needs of children in the program. - 2.
-Provider/substitute(s)/assistant(s) may encourage children to rest, but children cannot be forced to sleep or stay awake. - 3.
-Infants sleep in a safe sleep environment consistent with the American Academy of Pediatrics Safe Sleep Guidelines (incorporated at § 7.1.3(D) of this Part). - 4.
+- 1. Sleeping routines meet the individual needs of children in the program.
+There shall not be any peeling or damaged paint or plaster in any area of the Family Child Care Home, either interior or exterior. - 2.
+Provider/substitute(s)/assistant(s) may encourage children to rest, but children cannot be forced to sleep or stay awake.
+The Family Child Care Home serving children under the age of six (6) years shall comply with Lead Poisoning Prevention (216-RICR-50-15-3) promulgated by the Rhode Island Department of Health pursuant to R.I.
+Gen. Laws § 23-24.6-14 (Lead Poisoning Prevention Act) and shall comply with recommendations resulting from lead inspections conducted pursuant to the above referenced statute and regulations. - 3.
+Infants sleep in a safe sleep environment consistent with the American Academy of Pediatrics Safe Sleep Guidelines (incorporated at § 2.1.3(D). - 4.
 An Infant must be placed on his/her back while sleeping. - 5.
 Monitors or positioning devices cannot be used. - 6.
 There are no restraining devices of any type, including swaddles. - 7.
-Modifications to an Infant's safe sleep environment regarding positioning, are not permitted unless the Infant's physician, physician's assistant or nurse practitioner has completed a signed waiver indicating that the child requires an alternate sleeping arrangement. - Infants must sleep in a crib or portable crib approved by the United States Consumer Product Safety Commission Standards, (incorporated at § 7.1.3(C) of this Part), equipped with a firm crib mattress and a tight-fitting sheet. - a.
+Modifications to an Infant's safe sleep environment regarding positioning, are not permitted unless the Infant's physician, physician's assistant or nurse practitioner has completed a signed waiver indicating that the child requires an alternate sleeping arrangement. - 8.
+Infants must sleep in a crib or portable crib approved by the United States Consumer Product Safety Commission Standards (incorporated at § 2.1.3(C) of this Part), equipped with a firm crib mattress and a tight-fitting sheet. - a.
 The mattress must not be supplemented with additional foam materials or pads. - 9.
 Lighting must allow for provider/substitute(s)/assistant(s) to view the color of the child's skin and to check for breathing. - 10.
 Children cannot sleep in a car safety seat, bean bag chair, bouncy seat, infant seat, swing, jumping chair, highchair, or in comparable equipment/furniture. - 11.
-If an Infant arrives at the home or residence asleep in a car safety seat, or falls asleep in comparable equipment, the Infant is immediately removed from the car seat or comparable equipment and placed in a safe sleep environment. - 12.
-Clothing designed for safe sleep, including sleep sacks, are permitted.
+If an Infant arrives at the home or residence asleep in a car safety seat, or falls asleep in comparable equipment, the Infant is immediately removed from the car seat or comparable equipment and placed in a safe sleep environment

-- 13. No items can be placed in the crib/portable crib with an Infant except for a pacifier. - 14.
+- 12. Clothing designed for safe sleep, including sleep sacks, are permitted. - 13.
+No items can be placed in the crib/portable crib with an Infant except for a pacifier. - 14.
 A pacifier clip is not permitted for use in a crib/portable crib. - 15.
 No additional items are placed on or above the crib/portable crib. - 16.
 Cribs/portable cribs are only used for rest or sleep. - 17.
 Children must rest/sleep in a location in the residence where they can be in both sight and sound supervision by the provider/substitute(s)/assistant(s) at all times. - a.
 During hours of operation, no child may rest/sleep behind a closed door. - 18.
-Baby monitors, of any kind, are not permitted as a substitute for supervision. - B. Radon Safety - 1.
-Provider shall show evidence that the home has been tested for radon and has been found to be radon safe. - 2.
-Retesting shall be done every three (3) years in accordance with the rules and regulations for Radon Control (216-RICR-50-15-2) issued by the Rhode Island Department of Health. - C. Lead Paint Safety - 1.
-There shall not be any peeling or damaged paint or plaster in any area of the Group Family Child Care Home, either interior or exterior. - 2.
-A Group Family Child Care Home serving children under the age of six (6) years shall comply with Lead Poisoning Prevention (216-RICR-50-15-3) promulgated by the Rhode Island Department of Health pursuant to R.I.
-Gen. Laws § 23-24.6-14 (Lead Poisoning Prevention Act) and shall comply with recommendations resulting from lead inspections conducted pursuant to the above referenced statute and regulations. - D. Indoor Space - 1.
-There shall be sufficient indoor space to allow for thirty-five (35) square feet of usable space per child in care. - 2.
-This space shall be on the first floor, ground level of the home.
-Any furniture in the area shall be appropriate for children's use.
+Baby monitors, of any kind, are not permitted as a substitute for supervision. - D. Indoor Space There shall be sufficient indoor space to allow for thirty-five (35) square feet of usable space per child in care.